-On the southern coast of North Carolina, Carolina Beach and nearby Kure Beach are less commercially developed than many other beach towns in the Southeast and offer a relaxed, family-friendly vibe.
+On the southern coast of North Carolina, Carolina Beach and Kure Beach offer a relaxed, family-friendly vibe.
+They're also less commercially developed than many other beach towns in the southeast, like Emerald Isle, so you're more likely to find gorgeous scenery and laid-back activities than packed waterparks and crowded bars.
 Both Carolina Beach and Kure Beach deliver a classic beach town experience, with lovely stretches of sand and fishing piers.

 Visit a Different Beach Every Day